augustinh22/AIQ/thesis/ingestion/ingestion.md

 ```bash
 (datacube_env) [odci@cf000508 dataset_types]$ python /home/odci/Datacube/agdc-v2/ingest/prepare_scripts/siam/index_siam.py
 ```
-_note: the metadata created for the source sentinel-2 dataset is incorporated in this process, which makes the sentinel-2 indexing redundant._
+_note: the metadata created for the source sentinel-2 dataset is incorporated in this process, which initiates an automatic index check of the source dataset making an initial sentinel-2 indexing redundant._

 ## Ingest siam products
 In this step, a new product definition is created and associated metadata are both automatically ingested into the datacube database at once.